What is Analgesic?

 - Mild pain – Use acetaminophen, aspirin or other nonsteroidal anti inflammatory drugs around the clock.

-- Moderate pain – If pain persists or increases as a mild opioid such as codeine or hydrocodone.
+- Moderate pain – If pain persists or increases a mild opioid such as codeine or hydrocodone.

 - Severe pain – If pain persists or if it is moderate to severe at outset, give a strong opioid or opiate such as morphine, fentanyl or meperidine.
 A non opioid medication may also be continued to assist with pain control or discontinued.